AVSystem/Anjay/doc/sphinx/source/LwM2M.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is the main interface on which the actual device management occurs.
-In this interface, the LwM2M Server acts as a CoAP client, sending requests to the LwM2M Client, which acts as a server on the CoAP layer.
-However, please note that the IP addresses and port numbers are exactly the same as previously established via the `Registration Interface`_ - it means that for given two endpoints, the client/server relationship on the CoAP layer is reversible at any time.
+In this interface, most of the requests are made by the LwM2M Server, that is, it acts as a CoAP client, sending requests to the LwM2M Client, which acts as a server on the CoAP layer.
+The exception is the **Send** request (available since LwM2M 1.1), which is issued by the LwM2M Client.
+Please note that the IP addresses and port numbers are exactly the same as previously established via the `Registration Interface`_ - it means that for given two endpoints, the client/server relationship on the CoAP layer is reversible at any time.

-The Device Management and Service Enablement interface defines the following
-commands:
+Following operations can be issued by the LwM2M Server:

 - **Discover** (CoAP **GET Accept: application/link-format**) allows the Server to get a list of all supported and present Objects, Object Instances and